 Would you risk it?

-- Identify, write and discuss issues currently in the media concerning health and wellbeing; - Express their opinions on an issue concerning health and wellbeing; - Make recommendations on an issue concerning health and wellbeing.
+Identify, write and discuss issues currently in the media concerning health and wellbeing; What's the story?

+- Express their opinions on an issue concerning health and wellbeing; - Make recommendations on an issue concerning health and wellbeing.